HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 curl -v localhost:8000/v2/health/ready
 ```

-A sucessful respond appears as:
+A successful response appears as follows:

 ```bash
 * Mark bundle as not supporting multiuse